terrencechung123/react-hooks-running-tests/README.md

 In this lab, we'll discuss how the tests are set up for the labs in a typical React application, and give some tips for running tests.

-Fork and clone this lesson by navigating to the GitHub repo with the "OctoCat" icon above so you can code along!
+Fork and clone this lesson by navigating to the GitHub repo with the "OctoCat"◊ icon above so you can code along!

 ## Running Jest Tests